Mailing Address

 ASYLUM SEEKERS

-Nights of Lodging for asylees provided by SIH in 2023
+Nights of Lodging for asylees provided by SIH in 2024, up from 735

 For more information about our social work outreach to seafarers, asylum seekers, and trips to detention centers to visit with immigrant detainees, please email Marsh Drege.